davidkim0710/FinalDigitalCoach/ml-api/README.md

 ## Testing

-To test model output with specific video (IDEAL FOR TESTING):
+To test model output with specific video:

 1.  move your `.mp4` file to the `ml-api/data` folder and rename to `test.mp4`
-2.  cd into ml-api folder and run `python test.py`
+2.  cd into ml-api folder and run `pipenv shell` to activate the env and `python test.py` to run the test
+3. View the log file

 To test production server with specific video: